Maupoleum: History

 The Waterlooplein area of Amsterdam had been a mostly Jewish neighborhood.
 After World War II, during which much of its population was removed, the area was a "depopulated, impoverished neighbourhood".
 Plans to rebuild the area included a "circulation route" to open up the inner city, which was to run from the Amstel station to the Centraal station.
 The northeastern side of the Jodenbreestraat had been designated as a market in a 1953 city plan, but in 1968 these plans were adapted and a mixed building, combining office space for the University of Amsterdam with space for the textile wholesalers of the nearby Sint Antoniesbreestraat.

 The building's location was alongside a planned four-lane highway; in the end, that highway was scrapped and the further demolition necessary for the project was halted after the Nieuwmarkt Riots of 1975.
 In addition, the "Central Business District", which the city had envisioned as large enough to include the new building, was never extended as far.
 As a result, the Maupoleum remained isolated, without an environment to blend in: "What should have been a marked orchestration of the flow to and from the city centre was now reduced to an incursion, a mere incident.
-The Maupoleum was made to look ridiculous: 'It’s standing alone there out on a limb', [architect] Zanstra conceded some years later".
+The Maupoleum was made to look ridiculous: 'It’s standing alone there out on a limb', [its building's architect Piet] Zanstra conceded some years later".